status-im/swarms/ideas/095-les-service-model/README.md

 Description:

 - [ ] New Ultra Light Client Mode is added to LES
-- [ ] Ability for user to choose between free and standard payed priority service
+- [ ] Auctioning protocol between client and full node is defined
-- [ ] Negotiation about subscription between client and full node by performing an auction
+- [ ] Payment methods and models are defined
-- [ ] Booking of micropayment fees for subscribed standard payed priority service
+- [ ] Initial implementation validates auctioning and micropayment in automated tests

-Outline of MVP and next milestones is currently under discussion with Zsolt.

 ## Artifacts